MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

-=== Gravity Forms Google Analytics Event Tracking ===
+=== Event Tracking for Gravity Forms ===
 Contributors: ronalfy, bigwing, nmarks
 Tags: gravity forms, google analytics, google tag manager, event tracking Requires at least:4.0
 Tested up to: 4.9
 Stable tag: 2.0.9
+Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add Google Analytics Event Tracking to your Gravity Forms in less than 5 minutes!
-Requires PHP 5.3+.
+Easily add event tracking using Gravity Forms and your Google Analytics or Google Tag Manager account.

 == Description ==

-This plugin provides an easy way to add Google Analytics event tracking to your Gravity Forms, allowing you to properly track form submissions as events/conversions within Google Analytics.
+This plugin provides an easy way to add event tracking to your Gravity Forms using Google Analytics or Google Tag Manager.

+Properly track for submissions as events/conversions in Google Analytics.

 Also supports: